 Ringing in the New Year is supposed to be exciting.
 The thing is, it’s often far from it.
-While smearing trout atop countless cucumber rounds for the night’s festivities, we’re reminded how our New Year’s resolutions didn’t last more than a few, by which I mean maximum two, of the 52 weeks we were supposed to uphold them.
+We’re hyped up on sugar while we enjoy the night’s festivities, but when we crash, we’re reminded how our New Year’s resolutions don’t last more than a few weeks.
+By which I mean a maximum of two of the 52 weeks we were supposed to uphold them.
 We’re reminded we don’t have the willpower.
 We don’t have the discipline.
 We’re “failures”.

 Not even one week later (yes, you have permission to laugh), I was tricking myself into chocolatey granola bars—they’re healthful and fibrous and good for the heart, no?—and jam-topped toast, because jam’s practically a fruit, right?
 My goal—no sugar, at all, ever—was too ambitious.
 It caused me to crumble, and quick.

 As the author John Bytheway says, “Inch by inch, life’s a cinch.
 Yard by yard, life’s hard.”
-Setting concrete, actionable micro-resolutions will seem easy at first, because they are inch-big improvements, but over time will compound into dramatic, mile-sized changes.
+Although setting concrete, actionable micro-resolutions will seem small and easy at first, over time they will compound into dramatic, mile-sized changes.

 We also discovered that actually writing down your micro-resolutions, instead of keeping your goals to yourself, dramatically improves your chances of success.
 This happens because once anyone else knows about your goal, it becomes more real than ever.
 You are no longer accountable to just yourself, but everyone who knows what you are trying to accomplish.
 To help you accomplish your goals this year, we’ve created the Mountain Trek Goal Tracker, a simple accountability tool that will make you ten times more likely to succeed!